 What if you're pregnant or thinking about becoming pregnant?

-Experts believe that babies born to women who have the virus are at risk for birth defects, including microcephaly (say "my-kroh-SEF-uh-lee").
+Babies born to someone who has the Zika virus are at risk for birth defects, including microcephaly (say "my-kroh-SEF-uh-lee").
 Microcephaly means that the baby's head is smaller than normal.
 It causes problems in how the baby's brain develops.

-The Centers for Disease Control and Prevention (CDC) recommends that pregnant women wait until after they give birth before they travel to areas where there are Zika outbreaks.
+The Centers for Disease Control and Prevention (CDC) recommends that anyone who is pregnant should wait until after they give birth before traveling to areas where there are Zika outbreaks.

 If you are pregnant and have traveled to an area with an outbreak of Zika, talk to your doctor about additional tests you may need.

-Women who are thinking about becoming pregnant and their male partners should talk to their doctor about the risk of traveling to areas where there are Zika outbreaks.
-Experts recommend that you delay pregnancy if you or your male partner has been to an area with ongoing Zika transmission.
+If you are thinking about becoming pregnant, you and your partner should talk to your doctor about the risk of traveling to areas where there are Zika outbreaks.
+Experts recommend that you delay pregnancy if you or your partner has been to an area with ongoing Zika transmission.

 After returning from an area with risk of Zika: